sds/overcommit/README.md

 ## Requirements

-This project aims to support the following Ruby runtimes on both \*nix and Windows:
+This project aims to support the following Ruby runtimes on \*nix (and best effort on Windows):

-* Ruby 2.4+
+* Ruby 2.6+

-### Windows

-If you are using Overcommit on **Windows**, make sure you include the `ffi` gem in your list of dependencies.
-Overcommit does not include the `ffi` gem by default since it significantly increases the install time for non-Windows platforms.

 ### Dependencies